CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..listInstances"></a>

 ### InstanceAPI~listInstances() ⇒ <code>Promise</code>
-gets an array of the instances on civo cloud
+gets an array of the instances on civo cloud [GET]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the instance list or rejects with an error